Concepts, terms and definitions

 Plants

-IAA collects all alarms occurring on a plant.
-All current and historical (i.e. closed alarms) are listed and logged under the displayed plant.
-Logged the first time an alarm occurs.
-Later plant evens (e.g. Alarm acknowledgment or troubleshooting the alarm root cause) are logged in the existing alarm entries and do not trigger a new alarm entry.
+IAA collects all alarms pending on a plant.
+All current and resolved historical alarms are listed and logged under the displayed plant.
+It is logged from the first occurrence of the alarm.
+Subsequent Plant Plant events↑ (e.g. acknowledgment of an alarm or the resolution of the root cause) are logged in the existing alarm and do not trigger a new alarm entry.

-INFO: Alarms must be closed on the plant.
+INFO: Alarms must be closed in the plant.
 They cannot be closed via Climatix IC.

 Root cause-related measures/recommendations

-By defining root causes, IAA offers a mechanism to issue root causes and recommendations as If-then rules.
+By defining causes, IAA offers a mechanism for outputting causes and recommendations as if-then rules.

 Alarm type

-Alarm type is a ID regenerating from Alarm ID generated from SAPRO.
+An alarm type is an identifier generated from the alarm ID produced by SAPRO.
 The alarm type is unique to each application.
 IAA uses the alarm type as a trigger for diagnostic rules. *

-* Background: The Climatix data architecture ensures that alarms of the same type (with the same root cause) is reported using the same Alarm ID.
-This ensures that Alarm IDs from a plant that are derived by an application have the same source when the application is published by the 'Application Set Synchronization' in the IAA /Rule Editor.
+* Background: The Climatix data architecture ensures that the same type alarm (i.e. with the same root cause) is reported using the same Alarm ID.
+An application made known in the IAA/Control Editor by 'Application Set Synchronization’ ensures that Alarm IDs coming from plants with this application have the same root cause.

 Rule Editor terms